Congratulations on your admission to NEC!

 here’s what else you need to know

-Enrolling students must submit a final, official transcript documenting the degree/diploma earned and the date of graduation.
-Final transcripts must come directly from the awarding institution via email or snail mail and cannot be uploaded by the student.
-If we already have this final transcript on file, you do not need to submit a new copy.
+Enrolling students must provide NEC with a final, official transcript documenting the degree or diploma earned and the date of graduation.
+Final transcripts must be sent directly from the awarding institution via email or postalmail, and cannot be uploaded by the student.
+If you have already had a final official transcript sent to NEC, an additional copy is not required.

-Transfer students must submit final transcripts that include grades for the last semester attended.
-Incoming homeschooled students must submit final records indicating that they completed high school-equivalent studies in accordance with the homeschool laws of their state of residence.
+Final transcripts for transfer students should include grades for the last semester attended.
+Incoming homeschooled students must provide final records indicating that they completed high school-equivalent studies in accordance with the homeschool laws of their state of residence.

 For any questions, contact admissions@necmusic.edu.